Best credit cards for Global Entry reimbursement

 - $550 annual fee

-- Major cardholder benefits include a $300 annual travel credit for travel purchases made on your card each yearly account anniversary, Priority Pass™ Select airport lounge membership, up to $120 in statement credits on DoorDash purchases and a one-year Lyft Pink membership with 15 percent off rides
+- Major cardholder benefits include a $300 annual travel credit for travel purchases made on your card each yearly account anniversary, Priority Pass™ Select airport lounge membership, and a one-year Lyft Pink membership with 15 percent off rides

 - Earn an unlimited 2X miles for each dollar you spend